-Ten thousand.
-That’s the number of steps that many health gurus say we should walk every day to manage our weight and improve our overall physical health.
-But the average American takes just 5,000 steps a day – about half the amount of steps we need to get in shape and stay that way through a daily walk.
+10,000.
+That’s the number of steps health gurus say we should walk every day to manage our weight and improve our overall physical health.
+But the average American takes just 5,000 steps a day — about half the number of steps we need to get in shape and stay that way through a daily walk.

 That’s too bad because a daily walk can do a lot more than lower your blood pressure or help shed a few pounds.
-For centuries, walking has played a role in Christian spirituality — and when you approach it from the right perspective, a daily walk can become an important spiritual discipline.
+For centuries, walking has played a role in Christian spirituality — and with the right perspective, a daily walk can become an important spiritual discipline.

 In the centuries that followed, the itinerant ministries of the Franciscans, the Methodist circuit riders and other clergy were influenced by the pedestrian meanderings of the earliest Jesus followers.

-By committing to the routine of a daily walk, 30 minutes of exercise can be transformed into a tangible reminder of our walk with God.
+By committing to the routine of a daily walk, 30 minutes of exercise can be transformed into a tangible reminder of our faith journeys.
 More importantly, a brisk, daily walk can even become a spiritual discipline that yields benefits not only for ourselves, but for other people.
-Here’s how …

 A daily walk creates a rhythm for everyday life.